EvanLovely/less-css-layout/readme.md

 Steps
 -------
+* Choose Fixed or Liquid layout and make sure the right style sheet is un-commented in the `<head>`
 * Download the [LESS Mac Compiler](http://incident57.com/less/) or any other compiler.
 Add the `/css` folder.
-* Open `/css/variables.less` and set these variables:
+* Add this folder to the compiler and set these variables in either `variables-liquid.less` or `variables-fixed.less`:
 	* Site Width (Can choose from either a fixed or liquid layout)
 	* Site Padding (Takes it away from the width, so your width is actually how wide the site is).
 	* Sidebar width with only 1 sidebar, or 2 separate width settings  when 2 sidebars are present.